 Campus Involvement: Men's Glee Club, The Friars, Dance Marathon, LSA Student Government, College Democrats, Mortar Board Collegiate Honor Society

 Andrew Samaniego (’04 Communication Studies)

 “I was thrilled to know that the College of Literature, Science, and the Arts has decided to create this program.
 It will provide undergraduates with an additional outlet to learn about life after graduation and alumni with an opportunity to give back in ways that compliment the school’s curriculum.”

-Campus Involvement: Michigan Daily Business Staff, Theta Chi Fraternity (Social Chair)
+Campus Involvement: Michigan Daily business staff, Theta Chi Fraternity (social chair)

 Carla Rapoport (’74 History)

-"Great to have a connection to LSA after all these years.
+“Great to have a connection to LSA after all these years.
 When you move abroad, you often lose your links to your past.
 It was great fun to think back on my LSA years.
-It made me realise how important those experiences were to making me the person I am today."
+It made me realize how important those experiences were to making me the person I am today.”

-Campus Involvement: Michigan Daily, Anti-War Movement
+Campus Involvement: Michigan Daily, anti-war movement activist